2018 Election Dates

 Special provisions are made for hospitalized electors and sequestered jurors to request and vote by absentee ballot on Election Day.

 For more information on absentee voting, visit the Wisconsin Elections Commission website at

 To vote in Wisconsin you must first register to vote.
-You can start the registration process online at My Vote WI: myvote.wi.gov or using the GAB Form above.
+You can start the registration process online at My Vote WI: myvote.wi.gov or using the WEC Form above.
 You can also register in-person at your local municipal clerk's office, with a special registration deputy, or at the polling place on Election Day.